Elena Botts v. Johns Hopkins University

 Seattle, WA 98111

-A Request for Exclusion must include (1) your name, mailing address, and telephone number; and (2) a statement substantially to the effect that: “I request to be excluded from the Settlement Class in the matter of Elena Botts v.
+A Request for Exclusion must have included (1) your name, mailing address, and telephone number; and (2) a statement substantially to the effect that: “I request to be excluded from the Settlement Class in the matter of Elena Botts v.
 Johns Hopkins University.”
-All Requests for Exclusion must be postmarked no later than March 18, 2023.
-If you exclude yourself from the Litigation, you will NOT be allowed to object to the Settlement as described in FAQ 12.
+All Requests for Exclusion as a Class Member part of the Second Group of Additional Students must have been postmarked no later than July 1, 2024.
+If you excluded yourself from the Litigation, you will NOT be allowed to object to the Settlement.

-• No. Unless you exclude yourself, you give up any rights to sue the Defendant for claims brought in this case or which could have been brought in this case.
+• No. Unless you excluded yourself, you gave up any rights to sue the Defendant for claims brought in this case or which could have been brought in this case.
 If you have a pending lawsuit, speak to your lawyer in that case immediately to see if the Settlement will affect your other case.
-Remember, the exclusion deadline is March 18, 2023.
+The exclusion deadline for the Second Group of Additional Students was July 1, 2024.
+The exclusion deadline has passed for both the initial class and the Additional Students.

-• No. If you exclude yourself, you will not receive any payment from the Settlement Fund.
+• No. If you excluded yourself, you will not receive any payment from the Settlement Fund.

 • Yes.
 The Court appointed the following attorneys as “Class Counsel” to represent you and the other Settlement Class members: